Smith-McDowell House

 The Smith-McDowell House is a c.
 1840 brick mansion located in Asheville, North Carolina.
 It is one of the "finest antebellum buildings in Western North Carolina."
 Listed on the National Register of Historic Places, it was the first mansion built in Asheville and is the oldest surviving brick structure in Buncombe County.
+Since October, 2023, the building is home to Asheville Museum of History.

 History

 19th century

 The house was constructed c.
-1840 for James McConnell Smith on a portion of the land grant issued to his father, Colonel Daniel Smith, as payment for Revolutionary War service.
+1840 for James McConnell Smith on a portion of the land owned by his father, Colonel Daniel Smith, a Revolutionary War veteran.
+Daniel Smith originally purchased the 300 acres of land at the confluence of the French Broad and Swannanoa rivers in 1796 from another veteran, William Steward, for $100.
 James Smith was the second mayor of Asheville and one of the wealthiest landowners and businessmen in the region.
+He was also one of Buncombe County's largest enslavers, holding at least 70 people captive around the time this house was constructed.
+It is likely that enslaved people built the house and provided labor for most of his money-making endeavors.
 His businesses included a toll bridge across the French Broad River, the Buck Hotel, a tannery, a gristmill, a sawmill, and a mercantile.
-Smith's choice of brick for his farmhouse was a show of wealth as this building material was atypical for antebellum Western North Carolina.
+Smith's choice of brick for his farmhouse was a show of wealth as this building material was atypical for antebellum western North Carolina.

-After Smith a died in 1859, the house was auctioned as part of his estate.
-His daughter, Sarah Lucinda, and her husband, Confederate Major William Wallace McDowell, bought the house and 350 acre for $10,000.
-The McDowells raised eight children in their home and lived there until 1880 when post-Civil War financial difficulties forced them to sell.
+After Smith died in 1856, the estate and 13 people he enslaved were passed to his son, John Patton Smith.
+John died in 1859 without a will and the house and several of those enslaved were auctioned as part of his estate.
+His sister, Sarah Lucinda, and her husband, Confederate Major William Wallace McDowell, bought the house and 350 acre for $10,000.
+The McDowells raised eight children in their home and added more enslaved people, eventually numbering approximately 40.
+The McDowells lived there until 1880 when post-Civil War financial difficulties forced them to sell.

 In 1881, Alexander Garrett purchased and modernized the house, including connecting the summer kitchen to the main house and adding a solarium, Italianate windows, and a metal roof to replace the original wood shingles.
-Garret built the Oakland Inn down the road from his house and became the mayor of the town of Victoria, a small community built on former Smith-McDowell plantation property.
+Garret built the Oakland Inn down the road from his house and became the mayor of Victoria, a small community built on former Smith-McDowell plantation property.
 Garret died in 1897, leaving the house to his son, Robert, who sold the house and 6 acre to Dr. Charles Van Bergen for $10,000.